Boiann/cvek-art-gallery/README.md

 Many user stories were developed for the project using Agile development methodology, for the full list please see the [CAG Project.](https://github.com/users/Boiann/projects/12 "Link to Cvek Art Gallery Project") The following stories are selected from that project, and are the more important ones.

 #### **First Time Visitor**
- * I can open the home page so that I can see what this website is about.
+ * [Issue #24](https://github.com/Boiann/cvek-art-gallery/issues/24) I can open the home page so that I can see what this website is about.
- * I can effectively explore this website so that I can access all the info I need.
+ * [Issue #26](https://github.com/Boiann/cvek-art-gallery/issues/26) I can effectively explore this website so that I can access all the info I need.
- * I can see a list of paintings so that I can select one or more to purchase.
+ * [Issue #29](https://github.com/Boiann/cvek-art-gallery/issues/29) I can see a list of paintings so that I can select one or more to purchase.
- * I can find out more about the artist so that I can find out more about him.
+ * [Issue #32](https://github.com/Boiann/cvek-art-gallery/issues/32) I can find out more about the artist so that I can find out more about him.
- * I can modify my shopping bag so that I can adjust my purchase.
+ * [Issue #35](https://github.com/Boiann/cvek-art-gallery/issues/35) I can modify my shopping bag so that I can adjust my purchase.
- * I can see a notification upon successful modifying/removing so that I can know I'm doing things right.
+ * [Issue #37](https://github.com/Boiann/cvek-art-gallery/issues/37) I can see a notification upon successful modifying/removing so that I can know I'm doing things right.
- * I can connect with the store/business on Facebook so I can follow on any news/updates/special offers.
+ * [Issue #53](https://github.com/Boiann/cvek-art-gallery/issues/53) I can connect with the store/business on Facebook so I can follow on any news/updates/special offers.

 #### **Returning Customer**
- * I want to be able to register and log in/out without issues.
+ * [Issue #19](https://github.com/Boiann/cvek-art-gallery/issues/19) I want to be able to register and log in/out without issues.
- * I want to get an email notification so that my registration is confirmed.
+ * [Issue #20](https://github.com/Boiann/cvek-art-gallery/issues/20) I want to get an email notification so that my registration is confirmed.
- * I can search or sort by category of paintings so that I can select one or more to purchase.
+ * [Issue #30](https://github.com/Boiann/cvek-art-gallery/issues/30) I can search or sort by category of paintings so that I can select one or more to purchase.
- * I can see if there is anything on special offer so that I can save some money.
+ * [Issue #31](https://github.com/Boiann/cvek-art-gallery/issues/31) I can see if there is anything on special offer so that I can save some money.
- * I can remove paintings from my shopping bag so that I can adjust my purchase.
+ * [Issue #36](https://github.com/Boiann/cvek-art-gallery/issues/36) I can remove paintings from my shopping bag so that I can adjust my purchase.
- * I can have personalized user profile so I can view my order history.
+ * [Issue #46](https://github.com/Boiann/cvek-art-gallery/issues/46) I can have personalized user profile so I can view my order history.
- * I can subscribe to the store newsletter so I can know about any news/updates/special offers.
+ * [Issue #54](https://github.com/Boiann/cvek-art-gallery/issues/54) I can subscribe to the store newsletter so I can know about any news/updates/special offers.

 #### **Website Admin/Owner**
-* I can add/remove paintings from the store so I can remove sold out paintings and add new ones.
+* [Issue #48](https://github.com/Boiann/cvek-art-gallery/issues/48) I can add/remove paintings from the store so I can remove sold out paintings and add new ones.
-* I can modify paintings in the store so I can update them with the right details.
+* [Issue #49](https://github.com/Boiann/cvek-art-gallery/issues/49) I can modify paintings in the store so I can update them with the right details.
-* I can see what the customer ordered, how much was paid, and was the discount applied.
+* [Issue #18](https://github.com/Boiann/cvek-art-gallery/issues/18) I can see what the customer ordered, how much was paid, and was the discount applied.

 [Back to top ⇧](#cvek-art-gallery)